SaulRamirezCastro/COP-DataScience/README.md

 - Aws S3
 - Aws Lambda(Python)
 - Aws SQS
+- Aws Dynamodb
-- Aws Dynamo
+- Aws SNS

 ### TO DO:
-- [ ] Add Aws Sqs as Message queue
+- [ ] Integrate Aws SNS with Aws SQS.
 - [ ] Add Terraform to deploy the project.